 Security cameras aren’t as expensive as they once were.
 More importantly, they’re the perfect way to give you and your tenants peace of mind and an extra sense of security.
 While cameras placed inside the property would be a breach of your tenants’ privacy, you can still place them outside in alleys, doorways and even backyards to improve safety.

 Some landlords like to have a direct approach and there are advantages to this.
 If you have many properties in your portfolio, however, then you will likely find it difficult to keep an eye on each one.

 In this case, it’s a good idea to hire a property manager.
-They can take over the inspection and upkeep of your properties to make sure that everything is in good condition.
+They can take over the inspection and upkeep of your properties to make sure that everything is in good condition with the help of a commercial plumbing company.
 Having a dedicated set of eyes on a rental is one of the surest ways of keeping it safe.